-This gives them a sense of involvement and allows them to feel as though they are truly spending quality time with their loved ones.
-This is particularly important of disabled and aged care patients and their families, who often may feel at a loss as to how to be involved in their loved one’s life.
+We teach you to encourage families to participate as much as possible in leisure activities.
+This gives them a sense of involvement and allows them to feel as though they're spending quality time with their loved one.
+This is particularly important aspect of caring for people living with disabilities and aged care patients, as their families may often feel at a loss as to how to be involved in their loved one’s life.

 All of this builds trust and respect, something that is core to the care industry and that will ensure you enjoy a long and rewarding career.